dbowden713/OldProjects/README.md

 ### RO Custom Resolution
 A console-based C++ code snippet for the MMORPG, Ragnarok Online.
 Modifies the game's registry settings to allow a custom screen resolution outside the normal presets in the game's settings.

+### RO Item Checker
+A small program I wrote to help a developer on a small private server for the MMORPG, Ragnarok Online.
+Parses a flatfile database of items in the game and returns a list of items with a specific script type (OnUnequip_Script).